Iniokren25/DSA-CAPSTONE-PROJECT/README.md

 Findings and presentation were duly documented through Dashboard.

-#### CONCLUSION:
---------???
-Your focus should be on gender-related issues within the organization and its

 #### SUMMARY AND RECOMMENDATIONS.
 #### The study of PALMORA Group with focus on gender related parameter is as summarized below.
 #### ![excel powerbi summary](https://github.com/user-attachments/assets/33401f60-91eb-4c56-9665-728e7e619ac6)
-1) waiver in form of age should be granted to women to bring in more of them.
+- waiver in form of age should be granted to women to bring in more of them.
-2) quota should be allocated to women , covered in policies.
+- quota should be allocated to women , covered in policies.
-3) specific training targeted at women should be organized.
+- specific training targeted at women should be organized.
 This will close the gap in salary.